-The students make the selections online and will be sent an email to complete selections online.
+The students make the selections online and will be sent an email with instructions to complete selections online.
 Students are asked to select more subjects than required in the event that a class does not run or there is a clash of classes.
-Students are to give 4 preferences in the selections procedure, ordering these from (1-4), 1 being the most preferred.
+Students are to give 4 preferences in the selection's procedure, ordering these from (1-4), 1 being the most preferred.

-For a subject to continue to run into Year 10, there needs to be enough students selecting the subject for the school to be able to staff and timetable it.
+Please Note: For any elective subject to run at the school, there needs to be enough students selecting the elective subject for the school to be able to staff and timetable it.
+Additionally, for an elective subject to continue to run into Year 10, there needs to be enough students selecting the subject.